 - A brief summary of why you’d like to join the preLights community.

 - A preLight post highlighting a recent preprint that you are interested in.
-The preprint should ideally have been posted after 1 June 2022.
+The preprint should ideally have been posted within the last three months.

 We are flexible about the format of preLight posts, but you should aim to include: